-I love how fast I can make this Paleo BBQ sauce recipe and how it’s good on lots of different things, like sloppy joes, hamburgers, ribs, smoked meat, pulled pork, instead of ketchup, with chicken nuggets and probably tons more things.
+I love how fast I can make this sauce and how it’s good on lots of different things, like sloppy joes, hamburgers, ribs, smoked meat, pulled pork, instead of ketchup, with chicken nuggets and probably tons more things.

-Check out my favorite recipe to use with this sauce – Crock Pot Paleo Sloppy Joes.
+Check out my favorite recipe to use with this sauce – Crock Pot Paleo Sloppy Joes Recipe.

 You may also like these recipes:Print

 20-Minute Paleo BBQ Sauce Recipe

 This clean bbq sauce whips up in minutes and is really flexible.
 I love it on pulled pork, ribs, sloppy joes, hamburgers, chicken and more!